 Deprecated databases

-These databases have been removed from c14bazAAR, because they are not openly online available any more:
+These databases have been removed from c14bazAAR, because they have been replaced by newer projects, were discontinued or are just not openly available any more:

 Contributing